shahidawkum/DeepAIPs-Pred/README.md

   (2) Layer_2 Main_BTG.m

-(VI) 5_ClassificationCode
+(VI) ClassificationCode

-  5_ClassificationCode folder includes all the libraries for the SnBiTCN classifier netowrk.
+  ClassificationCode folder includes all the libraries for the SnBiTCN classifier netowrk.

 NOTE: For Feature integration and Classification, please directly run them from their corresponding folders.